About the examination

 Becoming a CHIA involves sitting and passing the CHIA exam

-The content of the exam is based on Australia’s 52 health informatics competencies.
-It is important that you familiarise yourself with this document in your exam preparation.
+The content of the examination is based on Australia’s 52 health informatics competencies.
+It is important that you familiarise yourself with this document in your examination preparation.

 The CHIA competency framework was developed by academic leaders in the health informatics field, following extensive research and comparative modelling of health and biomedical informatics competencies from across the globe.
 Designed with a focus on the Australian Healthcare system, the Framework is the backbone to Australia’s industry certification for health informaticians.

 CHIA certification, based on these competencies, plays a key role in raising the profile of health informaticians, contributing to a wider recognition of the health informatics profession, and defining more clearly the body of knowledge underpinning this discipline.

 About the CHIA certification

 - Covering 6 competency domains and 52 competencies

 - Each of the 52 competencies have an assigned complexity level